IIIF/guides/guides/navplace.md

 ---
-title: How to Use the navPlace Extension With Leaflet
+title: Use the navPlace Extension With Leaflet
 id: using_navplace
 layout: spec
 author: Bryan Haberberger